What's The Best Way To Start My Baby On Solid Foods?

 My Experience As A Mom and A Final Word About Baby Led Weaning

-While I'd never as an OT use BLW as a therapeutic approach to infant and toddler feeding problems, as a curious parent I did attempt some BLW-suggested foods in Rowan's first weeks of eating.
+While I'd never use BLW as a therapeutic approach to infant and toddler feeding problems, as a curious parent of an eager eater, I did attempt some BLW-suggested foods in my son's first weeks of eating.
 He repeatedly bit off and gagged on choke-able sized chunks of banana and avocado, was able to bite off and gag on harder foods like apples and carrots, and gagged to a full vomit on small bits of soft steamed broccoli.

 I completely respect every parent's right to choose how to feed your baby.
 If BLW feels comfortable and safe for you and your baby, go for it.
-I offer the Fast Track to Solids Approach for parents who aren't sure what approach they want to take and want the opinion of a professional.
+I offer the Fast Track to Solids Approach that I describe in my Food Before One course for parents who aren't sure what approach they want to take and want the opinion of a professional.
 Or for parents who are nervous about BLW.
 Or for those whose BLW experience hasn't felt pleasurable or safe.
 Every baby is different so different approaches are important.